drgvszi/Catan/Reports/GameEngineReports/README.md

 - The offer does not match the port.
 ### Success Messages
 - The trade has started successfully.
+- You can take part in the trade.
 - The trade partners were sent successfully.
 - The trade was made successfully.
 ## Bank and Port Trade